 Legal Practice Course

-“The Legal Practice Course at Anglia Ruskin was my first choice course provider for two key reasons: it saved the time and expense of commuting further afield, with the full time course in Cambridge involving just two days a week of contact time; secondly, in comparison with other institutions, the LPC at Anglia Ruskin is very reasonably priced.
+“The Legal Practice Course at Anglia Ruskin saved the time and expense of commuting further afield, with the full time course involving just two days a week of contact time, and in comparison with other institutions was very reasonably priced.

 Course overviewThe Legal Practice Course (LPC) is a postgraduate course for those seeking to qualify as a solicitor in England and Wales.
 Successful completion of the course will enable you to proceed to a training contract.